bianca9901/Fika/README.md

 Welcome to FIKA!
 This is a web application for an imaginary cafe, with traditional Swedish pastries on the menu!

+## Features

+**Browse Menu**: Explore a variety of traditional Swedish pastries available on the menu.

+**Add to Cart**: Conveniently add pastries to your shopping cart for easy ordering.

+**Seamless Ordering Experience**: Enjoy a seamless ordering experience with a user-friendly interface.

+**Learn About Workers**: Discover more about the workers at Fika by hovering over their images in the About section.

+**Contact Information**: Find contact information for the cafe and its location in the Contact section for easy communication and locating the cafe.

+**Opening Times**: Check out the opening times to plan your visit according to your convenience.

+**Theme Toggle**: Choose between Dark and Light themes for personalized browsing experience.

+**Interactive 3D Animation**: Experience a cool and interactive 3D animation for added visual appeal.

 ## Design

 The color scheme chosen for the project predominantly features blue and yellow hues.
 Inspired by the colors of the Swedish flag, these shades evoke a sense of vibrancy and connection to Swedish culture.